 Heart disease is the leading cause of death in America.
 Fortunately, many risk factors are things we have control over, such as our food and lifestyle choices.
-Making nutritious food choices and working in physical activity throughout the day are two excellent ways to help keep your family's hearts beating strong.
+Making healthy food choices and being physically active throughout the day are two excellent ways to help keep your family's hearts beating strong.

-Low to moderate amounts of fat, specifically unsaturated fat, can also give heart health a boost.
-The unsaturated fats from foods such as nuts, olives, avocados and fatty fish can help increase good cholesterol levels.
-On the other hand, foods high in saturated fat should be limited, such as high-fat cuts of meat, butter and full-fat dairy products.
-Trans fat, also known as partially-hydrogenated oil, should be avoided.
+Including low to moderate amounts of unsaturated fat can give heart health a boost, too.
+Unsaturated fats from foods such as nuts, olives, avocados and fatty fish can help increase good cholesterol levels.
+On the other hand, limit foods high in saturated fat, such as high-fat cuts of meat, butter and full-fat dairy products.
+Trans fat, also known as partially hydrogenated oil, should be avoided.

 Next time you are at the grocery store, pick up some of these heart-healthy items: